evitolins/game-template/README.md

 Store final game engine code and copied exports from asset output (or referenced, if possible).

-*For Unity projects the game directory will be named `/unity/` , and the internal struture determined by the software.*
+> Note: For Unity projects, the game directory will be named `/unity/`, and the internal struture determined by the software.*